 Should Trader Joe’s stop selling meat raised on antibiotics?
 Tell ‘em!
 Call 1-800-221-2063

 80 percent of antibiotics sold in the U.S. are used on cows, chickens, and pigs to make them grow faster and tolerate crowded and unsanitary industrial farms.
-Trader Joe’s, which recently opened new stores in Colorado and Idaho, sells meat from animals raised on these drugs.
+Trader Joe’s, which recently opened new stores in Florida, sells meat from animals raised on these drugs.

 It’s time for Trader Joe’s to take a stand for public health.
 Join over half a million consumers who have already asked Trader Joe’s to be an industry leader and stop selling meat from animals raised on antibiotics.